blakeaber/resilient-devops/tfs/docker_eb/README.md

  - ```clean.sh``` - script for cleaning temporary files

 ### Setup
-1. In the variables.tf file, set configs for DB and other things as you see fit
+1. In the variables.tf file, set configs variable with default atribute to your liking!
+Leave the ones without the default attribute as is, for it is intended that way by design
 2. Run ```terraform init```
 3. Run ```terraform plan -out plan.tfplan```
   - Fill out Name, Description & environment